GitBrincie212/ChronoGrapher/ROADMAP.md

 - Support leader election and task coordination (e.g., via Kafka or Redis)
 - Offer hooks for custom load-balancing, horizontal scaling... etc.
 - Maintain core architectural principles (composition, modularity, and low coupling)

+## Web Dashboard Library
+The goal for this library is to be able to start up a server with the ability to preview information regarding the current process of scheduling in a modern easy to read interface, with visualizations and metrics.
+The features of the library are as follows:
+- Visualization of TaskFrame structure
+- Metrics regarding which tasks started, finished... etc.
+- Configuration over the dashboard's features
+- (And other features not considered as of now)

 ## Future Considerations
 - [ ] **Plugin / Extension Marketplace** A dedicated section to ChronoGrapher's website for community plugins